About us

 Wood binding placed on a guitar by hand

-Over the last 20 years, Kremona has gained increasing popularity, rivaling the groundbreaking start of the workshop nearly 100 years ago.
+Over the last 20 years, Kremona has gained increasing popularity, rivaling the groundbreaking start of the workshop 100 years ago.
 These handmade instruments feature an old-world tradition that meets world-class production.
 The current lineup features premium and exotic tonewoods and models from the classics to the contemporary, such as nylon-string crossovers with cutaways and radiused fingerboards, a revolutionary 7-string nylon guitar, beautiful sounding all-solid ukuleles, and fantastic steel-string guitars.

 Singer-songwriter Jessica Malone with her R35E steel-string guitar